 What time do Las Vegas Pool Parties typically open?

 Dayclubs and pool parties typically open around 10:30-11 AM.
-If you want to avoid lines, we recommend arriving by 11.
-Almost all pool parties (with the exception of certain events at Encore Beach Club and Wet Republic) will have a free even ratio guestlist at this time.
+If you want to avoid lines, we recommend arriving by 10-10:30.
+During busy weekends like Memorial Day Weekend, it might be smart to arrive even earlier.
+Almost all pool parties (with the exception of certain events at Encore Beach Club and Wet Republic) will have a free even ratio guest list.

 What time do Las Vegas pool parties typically close?

 Pool parties typically close around 6 PM.
-It kind of depends on how the party is going, but things typically wind down by 6:30 or 7 at the latest.
-Remember at most of these venues they need to clean up and set up to reopen at night!
+It may depend on how the party is going, but things typically wind down by 6:30 or 7 at the latest.
+Remember at most of these venues they need to clean up and set up so they may reopen at night

 What time does the headlining DJ usually come in in Las Vegas dayclubs?